vellum-ai/vellum-example-apps/examples/vercel-ai-chatbot/README.md

 ### Running locally

+First, ensure that you are running Node on at least version 20.
+You can install Node using [nvm](https://github.com/nvm-sh/nvm) and then running `nvm use` on this directory.
+To ensure that you're always running a specific version of Node, you can run `nvm alias default v20`.

 You will need to use the environment variables [defined in `.env.example`](.env.example) to run Next.js AI Chatbot.
 It's recommended you use [Vercel Environment Variables](https://vercel.com/docs/projects/environment-variables) for this, but a `.env` file is all that is necessary.

 > Note: You should not commit your `.env` file or it will expose secrets that will allow others to control access to your various Vellum and authentication provider accounts.